Decoding the Web of Belief

 }

 A post from r/Conspiracy on Reddit.
-The title is in bold and the body describes in more detail the posters thoughts and evidence about his phone listening to him.
+The title is in bold and the body describes in more detail the author's thoughts and evidence about their phone listening to them.
 In the bottom left you can see the total net number of votes.
 Upvotes and downvotes are not individually shown.
 The 768 comments will be contained in the "comments" file for this subreddit.

-Now, remember that our goal is to extract ideas from the text of these posts.
-That means there needs to be meaningful text present in the title, the body, or ideally both.
+Our goal is to extract ideas from the text of these posts.
+That means there needs to be meaningful text present in the title, the body, or ideally, both.
 After reviewing the data files, I identified three cases where a post or comment should be removed from our text corpus:

 1. Comments made by AutoModerator, a bot that performs automated actions and is not part of the conspiracy theory discourse.